neighbourhoodie/stf-php-ansible/README.md

 [Here are some tips for making the most of Ansible and Ansible playbooks.](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_best_practices.html#best-practices)

+## General information

+System setup is done in two phases.
+Phase 1 uses ssh connections backed by SSH keys for the `root` user on each machine.
+In our case these are provisioned by DigitalOcean on droplet creation.
+In this phase, admin accounts with their own SSH keys as well as Google Authenticator are set up.
+In Phase 2, the accounts and 2FA set up in Phase 1 are used to connect to all machines.

 ## Prerequisite

 - Ansible configuration: Before running the initialization script, comment out the `ssh_connection` setting in the ansible.cfg file.
 This ensures the initialization process is performed using the root user.
 - Update jumphost domains: Modify domains in `/bin/auth-jump0-1` and `/etc/ssh_config_jump0-1`.
 - Create a vault password: Before starting, you must create a vault password.
 This password can be anything you choose.
 Refer to the [Ansible Vault Guide](https://docs.ansible.com/ansible/2.8/user_guide/vault.html).
 Run the following to change the password.
 You’ll be prompted to enter the old password and the new password.
 Then update the variable values as required.
+The password for the placeholder secrets in this repo is `123`.
+These are not used in any production systems anywhere.

 ```sh
 ansible-vault rekey inventory/php/group_vars/all.yml